Nez Perce National Historical Park

 National Historical Park

 Nez Perce National Historical Park honors the history, culture, and ongoing stories of the Nez Perce (Nimíipuu) people.
 In 1965, when the park was established, Indigenous elders were employed by the park as cultural demonstrators, and they made many items for park visitors to see and touch.
 After almost 60 years of use, these beaded bags, moccasins, and porcupine quill objects are becoming too worn and delicate to handle.
-Yet their creators were beloved elders of the Tribe and the objects are beautiful examples of Nez Perce culture that are now best preserved in the park's museum collection.
+The objects are beautiful examples of Nimíipuu culture that are now best preserved in the park's museum collection.